 I have spoken to a few patients that have never been overweight and have realised there is a difference between them and people such as myself who have been or who are overweight.
-The difference is people who have never been overweight do not seem to be obsessed by food.
-They often forget to eat unless they are reminded to do so.
-If they are very stressed, their eating almost comes to a stop.
+The difference is people who have never been overweight are not obsessed by food, they forget to eat unless they are reminded to do so.
+If they are very stressed, they almost stop eating.
 If such people were stuck in a room alone filled with a variety of delicious foods and an interesting book, they would read the book with little distraction, eating only when they had to and eating only the amount they needed to.